 We’ve developed an internal set of guidelines – How We Work, to promote more balanced and sustainable ways of working, and creating an explicit link between high performance culture and individual wellbeing.

-Our applications are open from 14 September 2020 and for our 2020 winter vacation scheme will close on the 2 October 2020, and on the 4 December 2020 for our 2021 spring and summer schemes.
-To apply, please visit our website from the 14 September.
+Our applications are open from 13 September 2021 and for our 2021 winter vacation scheme will close on the 1 October 2021, and on the 3 December 2021 for our 2022 spring and summer schemes.
+To apply, please visit our website visit our website from the 13 September.

 Vacation scheme students are assessed by their supervisors and also given an assessed piece of work by their supervisors in each of the two seats.
-At the end of the scheme, all students have a training contract interview with a partner.
 When making our decision, we look at a combination of those things before making offers for our Trainee Associate Programme.

 Before the vacation scheme you should research the firm to find out what areas interest you.
 This is different to the research you may have done for your interview in that you should try to find areas that you would like to know more about.
 For instance, you might want to find out more about our Corporate Crime practice, or our Public Law practice or our pro bono work for the Sierra Leone Government.
 The point of this research is not to dazzle us with your knowledge of the firm (you are already here!) – it’s for you to know what you want to ask us questions about.
 Remember: the vacation scheme is an opportunity for you to get to know us better, as well as vice versa – so you should make the most of it.